Clinical HIV Research Unit

 granted exemption from income taxation under Section 10(1)(cA)(ii) of the South African income taxation Act, this as its activities are ancillary and complimentary to those of its sole shareholder the

 University, which is also an income tax exempt entity.
-WHC is a not-for-profit organisation as all surpluses are reinvested in either WHC's or the University's operational and academic infrastructures.
+All surpluses are reinvested in either WHC's or the University's operational and academic infrastructures.

 As WHC is expected to be self sufficient it ensures that syndicates do not incur losses and is managed to generate surplus for the CORE operation which is either used to improve services, or paid to Faculty